-Basic components of the workload include fulfilling the requirements of the faculty job description (see Section 5.0): teaching effectiveness and service.
+Basic components of the workload include fulfilling the requirements of the faculty job description (See Section 5.0).

 Teaching and service components can include, but are not limited to: curriculum development; classroom instruction; advising of students; maintenance of student records; and office hours.
 Appropriate activities for professional educators also include: serving on institution-wide committees and statewide task forces; student recruitment; sponsorship of student activities; job placement and community outreach services; participation in professional organizations that enhance the educational mission of the College; and development of innovative approaches to learning.